ovh/docs/pages/public_cloud/ai_machine_learning/cli_11_howto_run_notebook_cli/guide.en-gb.md

 In the last lines, the `Url` field corresponds to your JupyterLab server.
 You will need to wait a few seconds for the notebook to start and reach the `RUNNING`{.action} status.
 Once it has, the notebook URL will be accessible.

-To follow its state, you can get the notebook information again using its `ID`.
+To follow the notebook state, you can get the notebook information again using its `ID`.

 If you don't have the ID of the notebook you want to access, you can list all your notebooks using: